vdhamer/Photo-Club-Hub/.github/README.md

 ### Role of the Database

+The use of a Swift MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.

-The model's data is fetched and updated via the internet, and a copy is stored in a local database (Apple's CoreData framework).
+The model's data is fetched and updated via the internet, and a copy of required data is stored in a local database (Apple's CoreData framework, which here provides an abstraction of SQL and [SQLite](https://en.wikipedia.org/wiki/SQLite)).

 So far, all data in the local database is also available online.

-The use of a Swift MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.
+The presense of the database improves startup speed and reduces network traffic.

+That may sound a lot like a cache but, strictly speaking, it is not quite "same data, but faster" because the data is fetched asynchronously: the app continously shows the data in the `model` (dabase) and pushes (MVVM) asynchronous updates to the model data towards the user interface (SwiftUI `views`).
+In practice, when the app launches, the user sees the data in the database, and possibly seconds later sees any new or updated records as they are received from the network.

 ### The Data Model